acss-io/atomizer/docs/guides/dark-mode.md

     }
 }

-/* alternatively, you can add a "dark" class earlier in the HTML tree to overwrite the varibles for dark mode */ .dark {
+/* alternatively, you can add a "dark" class earlier in the HTML tree to overwrite the variables for dark mode */ .dark {
     --background-color: #333;
     --text-color: #fff;